mjbroekman/BattleTech/Guides/Career_Scoring.md

     * CBills (better rewards, more salvage, selling more in the stores)
   * Being successful at taking more difficult contracts early will help maximize those scores.
 * Do NOT use your Commander.
-  * Your commander is immortal.
-As a result, their XP doesn't count towards the Experience score since there is no risk of losing that XP through death.
+  * Their XP doesn't count towards the Experience score since there is no risk of losing that XP through death.
+  * The fluff reasoning behind this is that only pilots in the Barracks contribute to this number.
+And because your Commander doesn't live in the barracks (they live in the Captain's Quarters), they don't contribute to the Mechwarrior XP.
 * Inventory management
   * **Keep 1 of each chassis in your Mechbay or in storage**.
 If you *sell* the last copy of a chassis, you *will lose the points for it across all categories that it applies to*.
   * Example: If you have a Firestarter in a Mechbay and 3 in storage, you can sell all three from storage because the one in the Mechbay *still counts*.